Torchwood: Development

 The first three series of Torchwood were produced in-house by BBC Wales.
 The Head of Drama at the time of the first series, Julie Gardner, served as executive producer alongside Davies.
 The first two episodes of series 1 of Torchwood premiered on 22 October 2006 on BBC Three and BBC HD.
 Series 2 premiered on BBC Two and BBC HD on 16 January 2008.
 The third series, Torchwood: Children of Earth, began shooting on 18 August 2008 and comprised a five-episode mini-series that aired over five consecutive days at 9 pm on BBC One from 6 July 2009, and 9 pm on BBC America HD and BBC America from 20 July 2009.
 Davies and Gardner stayed on as executive producers and Peter Bennett produced the series.

 Davies expressed concern that the third series was aired in a summer evening graveyard slot.
 Lead actor John Barrowman felt that the show had been mistreated by BBC executives, despite what he felt was the programme's proven popularity and success.

 In August 2009, Davies stated that the fourth series was "ready to go", and that he had the next series planned out, stating, "I know exactly how to pick it up.
 I've got a shape in mind, and I've got stories.
 I know where you'd find Gwen and Rhys, and their baby, and Jack, and I know how you'd go forward with a new form of Torchwood."
 At the time, he stated he would prefer for series four to be another mini-series, though he had no qualms about doing another thirteen-episode run.
-A November 2009 article posted on Eve Myles's website stated that shooting for the fourth series was to begin in January 2011.
+A November 2009 article posted on Eve Myles' website stated that shooting for the fourth series was to begin in January 2011.

 Subsequently, Davies looked to American networks to finance future series of the programme.
 He was turned down by one of the United States' major television networks, Fox; some had speculated the Fox project could have been a spin-off or a reboot.
 Later, Davies succeeded in striking a deal with American premium cable network Starz.
 The production of the fourth series was not officially announced until June 2010: a ten-episode mini-series co-produced between BBC Wales, Starz and BBC Worldwide, airing summer 2011.

 As with the third, the fourth series was given its own title: Torchwood: Miracle Day.
 Shortly after the broadcast of Miracle Day in March 2012, the chief executive officer of Starz, Chris Albrecht, announced that he was remaining in touch with the BBC regarding a further series of Torchwood, though it would depend on Davies being free from his other commitments.
 However, by 2012 the show had entered an indefinite hiatus due to Davies' return to the UK after his partner became ill.